IABTechLab/uid2docs/docs/sdks/sdk-ref-javascript.md

 | `useCookie` | `boolean` | Optional | Set this to `true` to tell the SDK to store the identity in cookie storage instead of local storage.
 You can still provide an identity using a first-party cookie if this value is false or not provided. |
 | `callback` | `function(object): void` | Deprecated | The function that the SDK should invoke after validating the passed identity.
 Do not use this for new integrations. | N/A |

+#### Multiple Init Calls

+The `init()` function can be called any number of times.
+The code will always accept the latest value of a certain init parameter, meaning if init is called twice, and a different `baseUrl` is passed in each call, the `baseUrl` in the second call will overwrite the `baseUrl` in the first call.

+There are two exceptions to this functionality:

+1. If a new identity is passed in a subsequent call, and the new identity expires before the current identity, the new identity will not replace the current identity.
+2. For every subsequent callback function passed, it is added to the existing array of callbacks using the Array Push Pattern.

+Note: If `useCookie` is updated, it will change where the identity is stored - i.e. if it is updated from `true` to `false`, the identity cookie will be removed, and will be moved to local storage.

 #### Errors